Several telehealth services in Australia offer online medical certificates. Here's what to look for and how the options compare.

 What matters, what doesn't, and the red flags to watch for.

-The certificate itself should include the doctor's name, AHPRA registration number (or provider number), the date of assessment, the period of unfitness, and the doctor's signature or digital equivalent.
-If a service issues certificates missing any of these elements, that's a problem.
+The certificate itself should include the doctor's name, AHPRA registration number (or provider number), the date of assessment, the stated absence period, and the doctor's signature or digital equivalent.
+If a service issues certificates missing those elements, that's a problem.
 If it issues them without any clinical assessment at all, that's a bigger problem.

 Worth noting: your employer can verify a doctor's registration on the AHPRA website.
 They can also contact the issuing doctor to confirm a certificate is genuine.
 Services that use real, registered doctors have nothing to hide here.